-Many thanks to Yakov Rekhter, John Drake and Shraddha Hedge for their contribution on earlier incarnations of the "Binding / MPLS Label TLV" in [I-D.gredler-ospf-label-advertisement].
+Many thanks to Yakov Rekhter, John Drake and Shraddha Hedge for their contribution on earlier definition of the "Binding / MPLS Label TLV".

 Thanks to Acee Lindem for the detail review of the draft, corrections, as well as discussion about details of the encoding.